Skip to main contentSkip to navigation

 The drive smells burned.
 Is my data gone?

 Probably not.
 The burned smell is from the PCB, not the platters.
 The magnetic coating on the platters that stores your data is physically separate from the electronics.
-As long as the platters weren't spinning during the surge, they're usually fine.
+PCB damage doesn't affect the platters.

 My drive has visible burn marks.
 Can you still recover it?